 Listen, I have a confession to make.
 I am sometimes a lazy mom.

 Introverted personality combined with anxiety and depression and chronic illness have made me more than exhausted or wore down at times.
 Even at my healthiest I have days where I am just NOT feeling it.

 It's a beautiful Sunday morning and I slept 10 hours last night.
 I feel human again!
 Just a little update on the blog - I've added a subscriber link and would love for my fans to sign up.
 You get first dibs on any post and I'll be sending out weekly inspirational tips. 🙂 Now,… Continue reading I Am Not a Feather

 I was sitting in a fast food restaurant, having lunch with my daughter after a day of shopping, when my then 7 year old nonchalantly asked, "I wonder why daddy picked her over you?"
 In a split second my chest tightened and I fought to hide back the tears.
-My head fogged up and I… Continue reading One Flawsome Momma: “I Wonder Why Daddy Picked Her Over You.”
+My head fogged up and I… Continue reading “I Wonder Why Daddy Picked Her Over You.”